Xristos3/fitness_forge/README.md

 Observe the App:

 The app should launch on the emulator/device, and you can interact with it just like any other app.

+!!!
+Make sure to input your height, weight and fitness goal before proceeding with another action in the application in order for them to be registered